Calculus of Variations

-Andrew Russell Forsyth (1858-1942) was a Scottish mathematician notable for incorporating the advances of Continental mathematics within the British tradition.
-This book constitutes Forsyth''s attempt at a systematic exposition of the calculus of variations and an antidote to a perceived lack of continuity in the development of the topic.
+Andrew Russell Forsyth (1858–1942) was an influential Scottish mathematician notable for incorporating the advances of Continental mathematics within the British tradition.
+Originally published in 1927 this book constitutes Forsyth''s attempt at a systematic exposition of the calculus of variations.
+It was created as the antidote to a perceived lack of continuity in the development of the topic.
+Ambitious and highly detailed this book will be of value to anyone with an interest in the calculus of variations and the history of mathematics in general.

 Piracy-free